Back to Guides

 When we compare the total cost of the booking with the total without the voucher applied, we only see a roughly $10 difference between the two.
 What gives?

 In this instance, the voucher isn’t really that valuable at all, since it’s effectively only saving around $10.
-Passenger 1’s base fare with the voucher is $168, and Passenger 2’s base fare is $119, but you’ll notice that there’s also an additional $40 in “Other ATC” with the voucher applied, but not when booking without one.
+Passenger 1’s base fare with the voucher is $168, and Passenger 2’s base fare is $119, so the initial savings is only around $49.
+However, you’ll notice that there’s also an additional $40 in “Other ATC” with the voucher applied, and that this charge is not present when booking without a voucher.

-There are also plenty of instances where the base fare is low, while “Other ATC” constitutes the bulk of the total fare.
-For example, a round-trip Basic economy ticket from Calgary to London, costing $897 per passenger, is broken down as follows:
+There are also plenty of instances where the base fare for your flight is low, while the “Other ATC” constitutes the bulk of the total fare.
+For example, a round-trip economy ticket from Calgary to London, costing $897 per passenger, is broken down as follows:

-Applying a companion voucher on a ticket like this would make no sense at all, since the base fare is only $78, while a voucher would require Passenger 2 to pay $399 base fare for a round-trip ticket to Europe.
-Plus, you’ll still be on the hook for all other taxes, fees, and charges, as well as “Other ATC” per passenger.
+Applying a companion voucher on a ticket like this would make no sense at all, since the base fare for Passenger 1 is only $78, and a voucher would require Passenger 2 to pay a $399 base fare for a round-trip ticket to Europe.
+Plus, you’ll still be on the hook for all other taxes, fees, and charges, in addition to the “Other ATC” for each passenger.

-In both cases, you’re better off saving the voucher for a different use, as they don’t justify paying the annual fee on a WestJet credit card.
+In both the above examples, you’re better off saving the voucher for a different use, as neither of these redemption options justify paying the annual fee on a WestJet credit card.

 Booking Premium Fares

-Rather than booking a Basic fare, let’s see what happens if you decide to live it up and book a “Premium” fare on the same domestic flights above instead.
+Rather than booking an Econo fare, let’s see what happens if you decide to live it up and instead book a “Premium” fare on the same domestic flights as above.

-For example, here’s the cost of a round-trip booking for two in WestJet Premium with a companion voucher applied.
+For example, here’s the cost of a round-trip booking for two in WestJet Premium with a companion voucher issued on or before June 29, 2024.

 And here’s the cost of a round-trip booking on the same flights without a companion voucher applied.

-It’s worth noting that the “Other ATC” total $160 with the voucher applied, but only total $120 without the voucher applied.
-This makes up for some of the difference.
+It’s worth noting that the “Other ATC” total was $160 with the voucher applied, but only total $120 without the voucher applied, so this makes up some of the savings as well.

-In this case, you’d be getting good value out of the voucher that justifies the card’s annual fee, with the caveat being that you’re spending more to begin with.
+By booking something similar to this example, you’d be getting good value out of the voucher, and you’d comfortably be able to justify the card’s annual fee, with the caveat being that you’re choosing a more expensive flight to begin with.

 Booking During Peak Season